tum-pbs/pbdl-book/overview-optconv.md

 Thus, as a next step for Newton's method we introduce a variable step size $\lambda$ which gives the iteration
 $x_{n+1} = x_n + \lambda \Delta = x_n - \lambda \frac{J^T}{H}$.
-As illustrated in the picture below, this is especially helpful is $L$ is not exactly a parabola, and a small $H$ might overshoot in undesirable ways.
-The the far left in this example:
+As illustrated in the picture below, this is especially helpful if $L$ is not exactly a parabola, and a small $H$ might overshoot in undesirable ways.
+The far left in this example:

 ![newton lambda step pic](resources/overview-optconv-adap.png)